doctorfree/MusicPlayerPlus/markdown/mpcplus-tmux.1.md

 : indicates display album cover art

 **-p script**
 : specifies a python script to run in the visualizer pane.
-Available scripts are "julia" and "plasma".
+Available scripts are "julia", "musicplayerplus", and "plasma".

 **-r**
 : indicates record tmux session with asciinema